 - The "FROM" lines for your emails will look normal.
 Domains that do not have DKIM or SPF may experience goofy "FROM" lines that display "From person A via person B" or "From Person C sending on behalf of person D".

-For example, if your existing SPF record looks like this:
+Demonstration Purpose Only: For example, suppose an existing SPF record looked like this:

-...then the updated SPF record to include eTrigue would look like this:
+The modified SPF record to include eTrigue would look something like this:

 How to Check that DKIM and SPF Are Configured